UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 ## BEIS

-DSIT's former name.
+Acronym for the DEPARTMENT FOR BUSINESS, ENERGY & INDUSTRIAL STRATEGY, under which RODA was developed.
+In 2023, the department was reorganised and renamed DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY (DSIT).
 There are still many places in RODA where the old name persists, such as email copy and database columns.

 ## Budget